anton-schwarberg/Anton-Voice-Agent/README.md

 This page is password-protected for security reasons (otherwise I might end up with a high phone bill).
 If you'd like to use the feature, just send me a quick message or check my CV for the password.

+Unfortunately the Voice Agent still hallucinates, so please take everything with a grain of salt ;)